pjungeblut/ntlib/DOCUMENTATION_MAIN.md

 * lucas_sequence.cpp:
   Compute the $n$-th terms of the Lucas sequences \f$U_n(P,Q)\f$ and \f$V_n(P,Q)\f$.
   This is mainly used as a subroutine in a Baillie-Pomerance-Selfridge-Wagstaff primality test.
-* sieve.cpp and sieve_235.cpp:
-  Integer sieves.
-  These are mainly used for prime generation.